zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revomini_MP32V1F4/1_read_ME.md

 LEDs

 All valuable info indicated by 2 LEDs of RevoMini

 Blue led: system state
-Very fast blinking - initializing
-Blinking        - ready to arm
-Double blinging - pre-arm check failed
-Solid           - armed
-blinking in flight - failsafe
+ Very fast blinking                     - initializing Blinking                               - ready to arm Double blinging                        - pre-arm check failed Solid                                  - armed blinking (small dark pauses) in flight - failsafe

 Green led: GPS state
  Dark: no fix
  Blinking: number of blinks shows number of sats minus 6, so if there is 10 sats LED will blink in 4 pulses